EAR, NOSE & THROAT

 Trauma to the neck may lead to serious problems.
 A broken neck is very painful, but if broken in the right place, paralysis can ensue.
 A neck laceration is another form of trauma.
 Some cuts are small and not very serious.
 Any cut to the arteries in the neck need immediate medical attention.
 Arteries are large blood vessels that carry oxygen to the body.
 The artery in the neck takes oxygen to the brain.
 When the artery is bleeding, oxygen supply is cut off, and you can lose way too much blood.

 Some health conditions are neck related.
 Spasms is a common one.
 It is an annoying twitch in the neck that in many cases are uncontrollable.
 In the case of an accident or sudden yanking of the head, whiplash is possible.
-Herniated disc are very painful and may require the use of a neck brace.
+A herniated disc is very painful and may require the use of a neck brace.
 Some other neck related issues include laryngitis, tumors, polyps, mononucleosis and airway obstructions.
 Most of these issues can be treated.
 Throat cancer is a more serious issue that requires more medical attention.

 The head and neck must be protected.
 They house so many important parts of the body.
 You have to take care of these areas just as much as any other.
 Do your best to stay away from activities that may lead to head or neck injuries.
 Leave backflips and car racing to the professionals.
 If you break a foot, you will probably be able to fix it, but the neck and head cannot always be fixed if broken.
 If you are riding a bike, wear a helmet.
 It may not look cool, but it can be the difference between you living or dying.
 Take care of your neck.
 It may even be a good idea to treat yourself to a massage every now and then to get rid of crooks in the neck.
 Stay away from smoking and manage alcohol consumption.
 Damage to the structures in the neck may permanently affect your voice, breathing, and ability to digest food.
 If you take good care of yourself now, your older self will thank you.